ohoachuck/minilytic-ios-sdk/README.md

 ## License

-weblytic iOS SDK is available under the [WTFPL license](http://en.wikipedia.org/wiki/WTFPL).
+minilytic iOS SDK is available under the DWYW license.
 See the LICENSE file for more info.